 A BLA filing for RP-L201 was accepted by the FDA with priority review in October of 2023 with an initial Prescription Drug User Fee Act date of March 31, 2024.
 On February 13, 2024, the review time was extended by three months, to June 30, 2024, to allow additional time to review clarifying Chemistry, Manufacturing, and Controls information submitted by Rocket in response to FDA information requests.
-The FDA has further confirmed that an advisory committee meeting is not needed.
+On June 28, 2024 we announced that the FDA issued a CRL in response to the BLA wherein the FDA requested limited additional CMC information to complete its review.
+We are in the process of submitting the additional requested information for review.